aishtomer/OceanPrime/README.md

 # OceanPrime

-A professional website was created for a theme park, showcasing park amenities in a visually appealing and interactive manner.
+A professional website created for a theme park, showcasing park amenities in a visually appealing and interactive manner.
 An animated ocean-themed bubble background was incorporated to enhance the user experience.

 [View Online](https://aishtomer.github.io/OceanPrime/)